Argentina sues Citibank over deal with holdout creditors

 BUENOS AIRES Argentina is suing Citibank Argentina in local courts for striking an illegal deal with a group of U.S. creditors fighting the government over unpaid debt, its economy minister said on Wednesday.

-The South American country's legal action marks a fresh low in its deteriorating relations with the local subsidiary of Citigroup Inc, which has portrayed itself as an innocent party in Argentina's bitter debt battle with the funds.
+The South American country's legal action marks a fresh low in its deteriorating relations with the local subsidiary of Citigroup Inc (C.N), which has portrayed itself as an innocent party in Argentina's bitter debt battle with the funds.

 Citigroup denied violating Argentine laws and said it was disappointed by Argentina's judicial steps.
 It did not detail what action it would take in response.